theochem/tinydft/README.rst

 Tiny DFT
 ########

-This is a minimalistic atomic Density Functional Theory (DFT) code, mainly for educational purposes.
+Tiny DFT is a minimalistic atomic Density Functional Theory (DFT) code, mainly for educational purposes.
 It only supports spherical closed-shell atoms (with fractional occupations to obtain a spherical density) and local exchange-correlation functionals (at the moment only Dirac exchange).